adrianskelton/project3/README.md

 ![](assets/images/readme_images/screenshot_facts.png)

-I thought it would be nice to have the facts displayed after the question was answered so the user could learn something.
+I thought it would be nice to have the facts displayed after the question was answered so the user could learn something.\
 The user then presses enter to continue to the next question.
+I considered using a clear screen function so that it would seem cleaner on the screen but thought it was more beneficial to scroll up if the user wanted to read an old question before the game ended.

 ### **Quiz end messages**

 ![](assets/images/readme_images/screenshot_gameover.png)

 Game over message is displayed along with the score and wether the score was above or below average worked out by the score grading function.\
-The user is then asked if they want to play again or quit the game.
+This is a very simple function that checks if the final score is less than The user is then asked if they want to play again or quit the game.
 The function checks if the input is p then it will

 ### **Leader-board**